The Bounds of Algorithmic Collusion; $Q$-learning, Gradient Learning, and the Folk Theorem: Directions for future work

 \subsection{Coordination of parameters}

-Theorem \ref{thm main 2} is significant as it does not require players to have identical step sizes or to use the same estimator for their $q$-gradient.
+Theorems \ref{thm: perfmon_Qlearning} and \ref{thm: perfmon_qrepl} are significant in that they do not require players to have identical stepsizes or, in the case of the $q$-replicator, to use the same estimator for their $q$-gradient.
 However, further generalisation might be possible.
 For instance, we could consider a model in which each player may use a different value of $q$.
-We conjecture that this generalisation would yield similar results to Theorem \ref{thm main 2}.
-Furthermore, although we do not assume players use identical step sizes, we do assume their step sizes are of the same magnitude.
+We conjecture that this generalisation would yield similar results to Theorem \ref{thm: perfmon_qrepl}.
+Furthermore, although we do not assume players use identical stepsizes, we do assume their stepsizes are of the same magnitude.
 This assumption might also be subject to generalisation in future work.